tgross/devopsdaysmsp2018/content/_index.md

 *[Simon Sharwood, The Register, 30 May 2018](https://www.theregister.co.uk/2018/05/30/salesforce_q1_2019/?)*

 {{% note %}}
 And this is deeply important because we as an industry have failed to set those guardrails for ourselves.
+And the larger society (our users) are starting to see this.
 It's not too late.
 What can we do?
 {{% /note %}}

 ---